How to record commission payments in QuickBooks

 The best way to track and calculate sales commissions in QuickBooks

-Here’s a common problem many businesses using QuickBooks face: not being able to track QuickBooks sales commissions on specific items, excluding any associated tax or shipping fees on an invoice.
+Based on our observations, here’s a common problem many businesses using QuickBooks face: not being able to track QuickBooks sales commissions on specific items, excluding any associated tax or shipping fees on an invoice.

 You must then create a subclass for every sales rep, manually calculate commissions for every item based on each person, and finally create a commission report.